JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Clicking on a reply should open it with the main post above it
 - Click outside or esc to close the modal, perhaps use the hook
 - On the single post all replies should be shown with scrolling
+- If there are multiple replies to a single post then the parent should only be shown once

 ## Post View
 - Add a sticky div #DONE